1-800-758-7571 | Hablamos Español!

 Health Risks Associated with Untreated Sleep Apnea

 If left untreated, sleep apnea can lead to several health complications.
 This is primarily due to repeated interruptions in breathing throughout the night.
 The most common problem associated with sleep apnea is cardiovascular disorders.
 Patients are at an increased risk of high blood pressure, heart disease, stroke, and irregular heart rhythms.
-Frequent drops in blood oxygen levels that strain the cardiovascular system cause these issues, leading to long-term damage.
-Research also suggests a strong link between untreated sleep apnea and metabolic conditions such as insulin resistance, type 2 diabetes, and obesity.
-The disrupted sleep patterns and hormonal imbalances associated with sleep apnea can contribute to significant gain and difficulty maintaining a healthy metabolism.
+These issues are caused by frequent drops in blood oxygen levels that strain the cardiovascular system, leading to long-term damage.

 Increased Risk of Accidents